realA10001986/Time-Circuits-Display/README.md

 Set the interval to OFF (0) to disable Time-cycling.

+### World Clock mode

+World Clock mode is another kind of "decorative" mode where the red and yellow displays show not some stale times, but current time in other time zones.
+These time zones need to be configured in Config Portal.
+At least one time zone (for either the red or yellow display) must be configured in order to use WC mode.

+World Clock mode is toggled by typing "112" followed by ENTER.

+Note that "Room Condition mode" has priority over WC mode; also, WC mode will be disabled upon time travels and after entering a Destination Time.

 ### Common usage scenarios

 ####  &#9654; I want my clock to work like in the movie